Royal Canadian Navy

-The Royal Canadian Navy (RCN; Marine royale canadienne, MRC) is the naval force of Canada.
-The navy is one of three environmental commands within the Canadian Armed Forces.
-As of February 2024, the RCN operates 12 s, 4 s, 4 s, 5 s, 8 s, and several auxiliary vessels.
-Officially, the RCN consisted of 8,400 Regular Force and 4,100 Primary Reserve sailors, supported by 3,800 civilians.
-However, as reported by the commander of the RCN, Vice-Admiral Angus Topshee in 2023, the "effective strength" of the regular force was considerably lower with numerous naval trades having shortages in trained strength of more than 20 percent.
-In late 2025, Vice-Admiral Topshee stated that the Navy's personnel problem had not been solved and remained dire, while the Auditor General of Canada reported deeper systemic problems with Canadian military recruitment.
+The Royal Canadian Navy (RCN; Marine royale canadienne, MRC) is the naval force of Canada, and one of three environmental commands of the Canadian Armed Forces.
+The command's official strength includes 8,400 Regular Force sailors, 4,100 naval reservists, and a fleet that includes 25 commissioned warships and additional auxiliary vessels.

+The RCN is headquartered in Ottawa, with its commander reporting to the Chief of Defence Staff.
+Three formations are responsible to the commander of the RCN: Maritime Forces Atlantic, based at CFB Halifax on the Atlantic coast; Maritime Forces Pacific, based at CFB Esquimalt on the Pacific coast; and the Naval Reserve, headquartered in Quebec City with 24 reserve divisions located across the country.
-Founded in 1910 as the Naval Service of Canada (Service naval du Canada) and given royal sanction on 29 August 1911, the RCN was amalgamated with the Royal Canadian Air Force and the Canadian Army to form the unified Canadian Armed Forces in 1968, after which it was known as Maritime Command (Commandement maritime) until 2011.

-In 2011, its historical title of "Royal Canadian Navy" was restored.
-The RCN has served in the First and Second World Wars, the Korean War, the Persian Gulf War, Afghanistan, and numerous United Nations peacekeeping missions and NATO operations.
+Established in 1910 as the Naval Service of Canada, the service received royal sanction in 1911 and was renamed the Royal Canadian Navy.
+In 1968, the RCN was unified with the Canadian Army and the Royal Canadian Air Force to form the Canadian Armed Forces (CAF), the RCN becoming its naval command, Maritime Command.
+The historic Royal Canadian Navy designation was restored in 2011.
+The RCN took part in several conflicts including the First World War, Second World War, the Korean War, the Gulf War, the War in Afghanistan, and other NATO and UN peacekeeping missions.

 History

 1910–1968

 Established following the introduction of the Naval Service Act by Prime Minister Sir Wilfrid Laurier, the Naval Service of Canada (NSC) was intended as a distinct naval force for Canada that could, should the need arise, be placed under British control.
 The bill received Royal Assent on 4 May 1910.
-Initially equipped with two former Royal Navy vessels, HMCS Niobe and HMCS Rainbow, King George V granted permission for the service to be known as the Royal Canadian Navy on 29 August 1911.
+Initially equipped with two former British Royal Navy vessels, HMCS Niobe and Rainbow, King George V granted permission for the service to be known as the Royal Canadian Navy on 29 August 1911.

+World Wars

 During the first years of the First World War, the RCN's six-vessel naval force patrolled both the North American west and east coasts to deter the German naval threat, with a seventh ship, HMCS Shearwater, joining the force in 1915.
 Just before the end of the war in 1918, the Royal Canadian Naval Air Service was established with the purpose of carrying out anti-submarine operations; however, it was disbanded after the armistice of 11 November.

-HMCS Québec, formerly HMS Uganda, was one of many ships commissioned by the RCN in the Second World War.
-Expanding substantially during the war, the RCN had become the world's third-largest navy (471 warships and auxiliary vessels) by 1945.